Julian Colbeck: Twiddly.Bits

 When Colbeck was asked to review some particularly dismal standard MIDI song files, he realized that there were no MIDI samples available on the market that actually sounded good.
 He then enlisted help from programmer Dave Spiers to create Twiddly.Bits MIDI samples in 1993.
 Today there are over 20 Twiddly.Bits MIDI sample libraries available, all generated by professional musicians playing MIDI instruments.

-PhatBoy

-As he was delving into the MIDI scene, he again filled a vacant niche by creating the design concept for the first MIDI performance controller, called affectionately, PhatBoy.

 Yamaha Connection

 Yamaha approached Colbeck to create content library for the Yamaha RM1x.
 Its success led to preliminary work on the Yamaha Motif Keyboard (including content licensing).
 For the next several years (and counting) Yamaha would time and time again approach Colbeck and Keyfax to create content, instructional videos/DVDs and websites for their products.

 Art and Science of Sound Recording (ASSR)

-Based on his longstanding relationship with fellow music technology geek Alan Parsons, Julian formed a partnership with Alan to distill Alan’s extraordinary breadth and depth of knowledge of music recording and production, creating "Alan Parsons’ Art and Science of Sound Recording".
+Based on his longstanding relationship with fellow music technology geek Alan Parsons, Colbeck formed a partnership with Parsons to distill Parsons's knowledge of music recording and production, creating "Alan Parsons' Art and Science of Sound Recording".
 The original ASSR course was released on DVD in 2010 to critical acclaim.
 This was followed by "ASSR: the Book", first published in 2012, with an expanded, revised edition published in 2014.
 There then followed an ongoing series of expanded offerings including on-line courses and live training events and workshops.